sagiadinos/garlic-player/README.md

-# garlic-player

-SMIL Player for Digital Signage
+# garlic-player - SMIL Player for Digital Signage

-The goal is to create an as most SMIL 3.0 compatible as needed multimedia player for Digital Signage proposes to run primary under Linux, Windows, OSX.
-Maybe Android and iOS for later.
+The goal is to create an as most as neccessary SMIL 3.0 compatible and as most as possible platform independent multimedia player for Digital Signage proposes.

+## OS targets:

+Primary: Linux, Windows
+Secondary: Android, OSX and iOS

-Compiled whith Qt 5.5. and QtAV 1.8.0
+Compiled whith Qt 5.5. and QtAV 1.8.0 for video and audio media under Kubuntu 14.04

-At the moment we have an early alpha version which is able to player local SMIL-Files via command line under Linux.

-garlic-player -f path_to_smil_file
+At the moment there is an early alpha version which is able to player local SMIL-Files via command line under Linux. garlic-player -f path_to_smil_file

-#Actual supported SMIL-Features
+## actual supported SMIL-Features

-Playlist Elements:
+###Playlist Elements
+- seq
-seq, par
+- par

-Media-Elements
+- excl (is heavily @work)

+###Media-Elements
+- video
+- audio
+- images
-video, audio, images, text (websites)
+- text (websites)

-Attributes:
-xml:id, region, fill, dur, begin, end
+###Attributes for media
+- region
+- fit          fill, scale, meetbest, none

+###Attributes for media and playlists:
+- xml:id       Fallback for SMIL 2.0 id
+- dur          indefinite, media, Clock values (full+partial clock),  normal (h min s and ms)
+- begin        Clock values (like dur) and wallcock with periods and repeats.
+Date is supported only in full ISO 8601 format not short date like 201634W at the moment.
+- end          same as begin
+- repeatCount  only integer values (later for floats)

-Layered multizone layouts:
+###Layered multizone layouts:
+- root-layout
-root-layout, layout
+- layout

-Multizone attributes
+###Multizone attributes
-regionName, top, left, width, height, z-index, backgroundColor
+- regionName
+- top
+- left
+- width
+- height
+- z-index
+- backgroundColor (compatible with CSS)

+Contact: Nikolaos Sagiadinos ns@smil-control.com